 - Manipulative Bitch: By using her charity as a front, she's able to wipe out her criminal competition by directing law enforcement where to go.

-- Mole in Charge: Her charity leads the fight against the Everhardt Cartel, which is the perfect cover for the leader of the Everhardt Cartel.
+- Mole in Charge: Her charity leads the fight against the Eberhardt Cartel, which is the perfect cover for the leader of the Eberhardt Cartel.